AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 ### The Sources View

 In the [!UICONTROL Sources] view, you can configure sources for first-party segments in supported customer data platforms that you want to convert to segments containing specified universal ID types.
-The source settings will include an auto-generated source key, which you'll provide to your customer data platform to establish the connection.
+The source settings include an auto-generated source key, which you'll provide to your customer data platform to establish the connection.

 For more information about the supported customer data platforms, supported universal ID types, and the workflows to set up connections to each customer data platform, see "[About Sources](source-about.md)."